Want Lip Fillers? Here’s Everything You Need to Know

 Injectables aren’t cheap, and require constant maintenance — so in many circles, the “done” look has become a signifier of affluence.

 “Girls in my office have repeatedly said, ‘I want lips like Kylie Jenner’s,'” says Norman Rowe, M.D., a New York City plastic surgeon.
 The link between wealth, celebrity, and desirability here is apparent.
-It leaves one wondering… have lip injections become the new designer handbag?

 Whatever your motivations are, if you’re considering taking the plunge into fillers, there are a few important things you should know.